RUMBLR - the "Tinder for Fighting"

 Next, imagine what will happen when a skinny 18 year old untrained wannabe with big mouth and delusions of grandeur meets up with a strong, trained martial artist and gets his ass handed to him, maybe gets injured.

-The lawyers were SALIVATING at the prospect of Rumblr, people.
+The lawyers would be positively SALIVATING at the prospect of Rumblr existing, people.
 It was a lawyer's dream come true.

 Rumblr was martial arts/fighting fanboy bait.
 It would have been populated by the same guys who think extreme back yard wrestling is a good idea.